Clayoquot Sound: Ecology, parks and terrain

 The land around Clayoquot Sound includes vast coastal temperate rain forest, rivers, lakes, marine areas and beaches.
 It includes part of the Pacific Rim National Park Reserve and some of Strathcona Provincial Park.
 The total size of the Clayoquot Sound region, including both land and water, is 350000 ha.

 More than 200,000 ha have been included as the subject of a multi-year study using Terrestrial Ecosystem Mapping (TEM) to identify areas prone to geologic and geomorphic hazards, in particular, landslides, soil erosion, and sedimentation.
 The study is also to identify and characterize terrain conditions associated with these hazards.
 The region contains the largest area of intact (unlogged) temperate rainforest left on Vancouver Island.

-Clayoquot Sound is home to wolves, black bears, cougars, grey whales, orcas, porpoises, seals, sea lions, river otters, bald eagles, osprey, marbled murrelets, Pacific loons, Roosevelt elk, martens, and raccoons.
+Clayoquot Sound is home to Vancouver Island wolves, black bears, cougars, grey whales, orcas, porpoises, seals, sea lions, river otters, bald eagles, osprey, marbled murrelets, Pacific loons, Roosevelt elk, American martens, and raccoons.

 In 2000, Clayoquot Sound Biosphere Reserve was designated as a Biosphere Reserve by UNESCO.
 The designation created world recognition of Clayoquot Sound's biological diversity, and a $12M monetary fund to "support research, education and training in the Biosphere region".

 At the end of July 2006, a new set of Watershed Plans was approved for Clayoquot Sound.
 This enabled logging in some 10,000 ha of the forest, including pristine old-growth valleys.
 As of 2007, both logging tenures within Clayoquot Sound are controlled by aboriginal-owned logging companies Iisaak Forest Resources controls Timber Forest License (TFL) 57 in Clayoquot Sound, and MaMook Natural Resources Ltd, in conjunction with Coulson Forest Products, manages TFL54 in Clayoquot Sound.